 Cafe Gray was not one of those bargains.

-Other more "in business" high-end restaurants around the country offer impressive Thanksgiving dinners with prix fixe menus averaging $50 to $90 per person.
-The NoMad in New York will be serving their $125 four-course menu, which will include roasted chicken, stuffed with foie gras, brioche and black truffles.
+Other more "in business" high-end restaurants around the country offer impressive Thanksgiving dinners with prix fixe menus averaging $100 per person.
+The NoMad in New York will be serving its $135 prix fixe menu, which will include turkey, chicken with black truffle and foie gras.

-Keep in mind choosing to fine-dine out also means no leftover turkey sandwiches for a week.
+Keep in mind that choosing to fine-dine out also means no leftover turkey sandwiches for a week.